intel/thc-drivers/Documents/intel-thc-hid.rst

 - Issue a command to retrieve device descriptor from Touch IC through PIO write.
 - Read the device descriptor from Touch IC through PIO read.
 - If the device descriptor is valid, allocate DMA buffers and configure all DMA channels.
+- Issue a command to retrieve report descriptor from Touch IC through DMA.

 4.2 Input Report Data Flow
 --------------------------

 Basic Flow:

 - Touch IC interrupts the THC Controller using an in-band THC interrupt.
 - THC Sequencer reads the input report header by transmitting read approval as a signal to the Touch IC to prepare for host to read from the device.